 How Digital Oil and Gas Solutions Division at TEAM International can help

 Most organizations realize the importance of disruptive technology in oil and gas trends and are ready to invest.
 However, a large majority of executives admit that their companies don’t possess the necessary skills and talents to lead the innovation and realize the investment value.
 Based on our experience and survey data, today, enterprises mainly suffer from a shortage of the following digital skills:

 - Digital engineering – 42%

 Consequently, the competition for digital talents is expected to heat up in the foreseeable future.
 While only a few executives have a clear plan to reskill their employees, a vast majority of respondents opt for other strategies, where process automation and collaboration with external organizations are among the most popular solutions to this talent shortage problem.

 Digital Oil and Gas Solutions Division at TEAM International not only provides the necessary skills and knowledge to help companies integrate the emerging technologies, create new business value, and become well-prepared for the future.
-The division also offers a holistic set of relevant and powerful products exclusively designed to address current industry challenges and empower digital transformation in oil and gas.
+The division also offers a holistic set of relevant and powerful products exclusively designed to address current industry challenges, empower digital transformation, and keep up with oil and gas trends.

 Their solutions allow enterprises to create oil and gas digital twin replicas of pipeline networks and regularly pull in sensor readings from the fields, prevent downtimes, and take a proactive approach to production improvements.
 They help businesses optimize workflows by 98,8 percent, eliminating dozens of manual processes and facilitating land asset management.
 They promote predictive maintenance service to guarantee pipeline integrity and business continuity despite any contingencies in the long run.
 But most importantly, these digital products bring you ahead of the curve by eliminating the need to develop similar solutions from the ground up, reconfigure your infrastructure, or modernize your legacy systems.